 Anderson Valley winegrowers are cool-climate specialists.
 Pinot Noir, Chardonnay and Gewurztraminer are the most-planted varieties in this northern California appellation.
 If you are a fan of sparkling wine, Anderson Valley has you covered.
-In today’s Cellar Note our focus is FEL Anderson Valley Chardonnay, which we received as a tasting sample.
+However, in today’s Cellar Note our focus is FEL Anderson Valley Chardonnay, which we received as a tasting sample.

 The Anderson Valley AVA is located about 100 miles north of San Francisco and stretches inland from Navarro to Boonville, a distance of about 20 miles.
 Proximity to the cool Pacific Ocean and varied topography offer a variety of growing conditions characterized by wide swings in diurnal temperatures, fog and sunshine.
 The Anderson Valley AVA is part of the larger Mendocino AVA.

 2016 FEL Anderson Valley Chardonnay — light golden in the glass with aromas of stone fruit and hints of grapefruit.
 Flavors are citrusy along with white peach and subtle notes of toast and baking spices.
 A slate minerality weaves itself through the background of flavors.
 Juicy acidity and a medium body make for a delicious Chardonnay with a very long finish.
 13.9% abv.
 SRP $32

 This is one enjoyable Chardonnay.
 Aromas, flavors and texture are brilliantly layered to produce a complex wine with excellent fruit expression.
 It is easy to sip and loves food.
 Our pairing with creamy bow-tie pasta and ground pistachios was spot on.